rudashi/fluent-regex/docs/pl/podstawy/kwantyfikatory.md

 ---
-title:  Quantifiers
+title: Kwantyfikatory
 layout: pl-page
-next: Others
+next: Inne
-next-link: usage/others
+next-link: podstawy/inne
-previous: Tokens
+previous: Dodatkowe metody
-previous-link: usage/tokens
+previous-link: podstawy/dodatkowe-metody
 ---

-# Quantifiers
+# Kwantyfikatory

 Quantifiers specify how many instances of a character, group or character must be present in the subject for a match to be found.